Luchador/GUD/docs/RcpProfiler.md

 ## Hardware baseline to collect

+The temporary [scissor experiment](RcpScissorExperiment.md) compares full and half-width world rasterization within one ROM, using the same camera and geometry submissions.
+Use its full-width mode as the matching baseline.

 Use the same ROM settings, video mode, player count, camera position, and enemy activity before and after a change.
 Let loading settle and the 64-task history fill, then take repeated screenshots or a short capture showing both panels.